daniel00oo/CloudBaseSMS/README.txt

 			file - the file to get the metrics
 				THIS FILE MUST HAVE THE FOLLOWING:
 					- one class with the same name as the file
-					- a method within the class named "get" which returns a python dictionary queue - the queue in which to send the file url - the url in which the queue can be found
+					- a method within named "get" which returns a python dictionary queue - the queue in which to send the file url - the url in which the queue can be found
 		If no arguments are passed to the send.py command, help text will be displayed.